volojs/create-responsive-template/README.md

     > volo build

-This will create an optimized version of the project in a **www-built** directory.
+This will create an optimized version of the project in a **www-built** directory, if it is a non-GitHub Pages project.
+For GitHub Pages projects, the built code will be in the root of the project directory.

 The js/app.js file will be optimized to include all of its dependencies.

 If you want an AppCache manifest created and the index.html modified to